 - Screw green lid back on and close white face cover.

-- Seametrics cable gland nut must be sealed with tap or sealant.
+- Seametrics cable gland nut must be sealed with tape or sealant.
 Secure the nut to ensure water intrusion is not possible, keep in mind that too much force may break the seal.
+A proper watertight seal is crucial to flowmeter longevity.

 - Check programming on flow meter to ensure pulse output is set up correctly.
 Using instructions below navigate through the menu to adjust 'SET P'.
 Flow meters should be set to 100 gallons per pulse.
 If another gallons/pulse setting is needed, you will need to adjust the default flow meter pulse calibration in the Altrac app.